 If you are looking for a completely different Chardonnay experience, try a luxury Chardonnay made in the Langhe region (in the Barbaresco area).

 Here, every vineyard and wine producer will offer you a different kind of wines, due to the variety of soil that changes meter by meter.

-Taste: superb concentration of perfumes, mature fruits, a lively acidity, and amazing long-lasting persistence.
+- Taste: superb concentration of perfumes, mature fruits, with a lively acidity and amazing long-lasting persistence.
 If aged, it becomes more and more harmonic.

-Taste: Scent of hay and stones, very fresh, rich in minerals, with the flavor of cedar and exotic fruit.
+- Taste: Scent of hay and stones, very fresh and rich in minerals. in addition with flavor of cedar and exotic fruit.

 This lovely Italian white wine, produced with local grapes, is a top expression of its land.
-The soil of volcanic origin, full of basalt, makes the grapes rich in minerals, and it gives an aromatic flavour to them.
+The soil of volcanic origin, full of basalt, also makes the grapes rich in minerals, and gives an aromatic flavor to them.

-Taste: Full in salinity, the scent of peach, apple, chamomile, and stone.
-Very fresh.
+- Taste: Full in salinity, the scent of peach, apple, chamomile, and stone.
+Also Very fresh.

-This variety descends from the Spanish vines that you can find in Tuscany, Sardinia, Corsica, and Liguria, and it produces incredibly flavored wines.
+This variety descends from the Spanish vines that you can find in Tuscany, Sardinia, Corsica, and Liguria.
+Specifically in this area, it produces incredibly flavored wines.

-Taste: full body and alcohol, fruity and aromatic herbs scent, lightly almond aftertaste.
-Delicate notes with the prevalence of thymus, sage, Mediterranean scrub.
+- Taste: full body and alcohol, fruity and aromatic herbs scent also lightly almond aftertaste.
+Delicate notes with the prevalence of thymus, sage and Mediterranean scrub.